UBS chairman and CEO lobby regulators on bank leverage ratios

-ZURICH (Reuters) - UBS UBSN.VX urged global regulators to be clearer on how they will rein in risk-taking in traditional banking business, as opposed to investment banking, saying that failure to do so could jeopardize growth.
+ZURICH, Jan 21 (Reuters) - UBS urged global regulators to be clearer on how they will rein in risk-taking in traditional banking business, as opposed to investment banking, saying that failure to do so could jeopardise growth.

 The Swiss bank’s Chairman Axel Weber and Chief Executive Sergio Ermotti highlighted the example of leverage ratios in a guest editorial in Tuesday’s Wall Street Journal as policymakers from America, Europe and Asia gather this week for an annual meeting in Davos.